 Once upon a time, there lived a king who ruled a particular kingdom.
 He had four wives, each one more feminine, better, more beautiful than the other.
 Although the king was attracted to all four queens, he loved his youngest wife the most, followed by the third, second, and first.
 His first wife was the oldest.

-One day, he went to the woods for hunting.
+One day, he went to the woods to hunt.
 An unidentifiable insect bit him, and he contracted a rare disease as a result.
 Physicians and shamans tried their best, but he showed no improvement.
 Eventually, they declared the king was nearing his death and had only a few days to live.

 He called in his third wife and narrated the whole story.

-“I always knew you loved her more than me, that’s why you asked her first, but I’m not as cruel as her,” she said, “I’ll accompany you to the cremation ground, but not beyond that.
+“I always knew you loved her more than me, that’s why you asked her first, but I’m not as cruel as her,” she said.
+“I’ll accompany you to the cremation ground, but not beyond that.
 After all, your first wife is still young; someone needs to protect her.
 I’ll do that once you are gone.
-I’ll also get a company that way.”
+I’ll also have some company that way.”

 The king was not as dismayed this time.
-He was beginning to learn; he was starting to see trees from woods.
+He was beginning to learn; he was starting to see the trees from the woods.
 He bade her goodbye and called his second wife.

 She listened to his story and said, “I’ll prove to you that I love you the most.
 I’ll join you on the funeral pyre.
-I don’t know what is Karma for you, but I do believe that my karma is better and that I do not belong in hell.
-So, I will not join you beyond the cremation.”
+I don’t know what your karma is, but I do believe that my karma is better and that I do not belong in hell, so, I will not join you beyond the cremation.”

 The king gained a sense of peace that at least someone loved him unconditionally.
 This story, however, is not about any king and his queens, it is about you, about every human being.
 Everyone has four wives, as follows: